collabdotcloud/docs.st.collab.cloud/docs/admin/extensions/custom-css.md

 Steps:

-- create a ticket with the logo
+- create a ticket with the logo. so we can upload the logo to the server.
 - add the following app in the appregistry

 ```json